 If you don't have rye flour, feel free to substitute with all-purpose flour, however, the flavor will slightly differ.

 If you've seen my chai spiced pear muffins or blueberry cheesecake muffins, you would assume that I love topping my muffins with streusel and you're entirely right.
 I just think it adds extra texture and more flavor.
 This coffee streusel is made with brown butter, instant coffee, brown sugar, cinnamon, and more rye flour so you know it's going to be good.

 Fill the muffin pans with the batter.
-You may have noticed that I didn't say to fill it to 3/4 full and that's because I'm going all the way to the top!
+You may have noticed that I didn't say to fill it to ¾ full and that's because I'm going all the way to the top!
 I like oversized muffins but you do you.

-Bake the espresso rye chocolate chip muffins for about 18-20 minutes at 375 degrees F or until a toothpick inserted in the center comes out clean.
+Bake the espresso rye chocolate chip muffins for about 18-22 minutes at 375 degrees F or until a toothpick inserted in the center comes out clean.
 Once the muffins are cooled, drizzle the coffee glaze on top - yes, we're adding more coffee!

 Are you excited yet?
 Because I am.
 I cannot tell you, rather I will not tell you how many of these muffins I had at the first sitting.
 Espresso and rye are the perfect marriage but add some chocolate chips in there and it's game over.

 For more muffin inspiration check out these caramelized banana raspberry swirl muffins!